Local Attention Mechanism: Boosting the Transformer Architecture for Long-Sequence Time Series Forecasting: Introduction

 This paper aims to achieve two primary objectives: \begin{itemize} \item We introduce \proposalextended\ (\proposal), a locality-based attention mechanism designed to enhance both the efficiency and performance of time series transformers.
 This novel attention mechanism reduces computational and memory complexity to $\Theta(n \log n)$ by excluding non-relevant computations in the attention matrix through the use of an additive mask.
 The key contribution here is a derivation of this attention mechanism that can be written in tensor algebra in such a way that only $\Theta(n \log n)$ memory is needed. \item We propose a more suitable benchmark for the LSTF problem, comprising four interdisciplinary and substantially larger datasets than previous studies.
 This new experimental environments encompass datasets related to taxi usage, electricity consumption and industrial real-world problems. \end{itemize}

-To validate the proposed approach, the second objective outlined above will be pursued to generate a robust dataset for performance analysis.
-For fairness and consistency, we will first utilize the datasets employed in the Informer papers and other state-of-the-art methods as an initial benchmark, before incorporating our own proposed dataset into the study.
+To validate the proposed approach, we have divided the experimental framework in three scenarios.
+First, \proposal\ will be compared within the state-of-the-art in transformer models and most used datasets.
+Secondly, Informer's attention mechanism (ProbAttention) and \proposal\ will be compared under the same architecture to provide a fair comparison.
+Finally, we propose a new dataset collection for the LSTF problem, requiring a wider prediction horizon and larger datasets.
+Thanks to this comprehensive comparison, we cover all possible cases and provide robust results.

 The rest of this paper is structured as follows.
 In Section~\ref{sec:time-series-forecasting}, we discuss the background on transformers and the LSTF problem.
-In Section~\ref{sec:local-attention}, we detail our proposed mechanism, introducing all relevant details.
+In Section~\ref{sec:local-attention}, we detail \proposal\, introducing all relevant details.
 In Section~\ref{sec:informer-experimental-setup}, we compare our approach with the state-of-the-art methods using currently employed LSTF datasets.
+In Section~\ref{sec:informer-experimental-setup:ProbAttention}, we compare ProbAttention and \proposal\ within the vanilla transformer architecture.
 In Section~\ref{sec:lstf-experimental-setup}, we extend the datasets used to better represent the complexities of the LSTF problem and establish a more comprehensive benchmark.
 Finally, we present our conclusions and outline future work in Section~\ref{sec:conclusions-future-work}.